-The WG111 Wireless Assistant uses profiles to store all the configuration settings for a particular wireless network.
-You can store multiple profiles and recall the one which matches the network you want to join.
+The WGM511 Smart Wireless Wizard uses profiles to store all the configuration settings for a particular wireless network.
+You can store multiple profiles and recall the one that matches the network you want to join.

 For example, if you use your notebook PC to connect to a wireless network in an office and a wireless network in your home, you can create a profile for each wireless network.
 Then, you can easily load the profile that has all the configuration settings you need to join the network you are using at the time.